PvPClt/project/Golden_en.md

 **RED CAP:**

 — What’s so funny?
-Your trousers are just as vulnerable to him as mine are!
+Your pants are just as vulnerable to him as mine are!
 So I advise you to think long and hard before giving weapons to the Jew.
 Personally, I wash my hands of it.

 **PEAKED CAP:**